talesh/magento-security-checklist/README.md

 _This checklist will apply to only Magento 2.x versions._

 ## Custom code
 * Are all inputs validated on the server side?
-(Link to volidation tutorial)
+(Link to validation tutorial)
 * Are you sanitizing all inputs also? (eg: casting to integers if a number is expected?)
 * Are you correctly protecting your code against [PHP string comparison vulnerabilities](https://hydrasky.com/network-security/php-string-comparison-vulnerabilities/)? (eg. == vs ===)
 * Are you using Magento built in `form_key` validation on all custom forms?
 (Link for more info on CSRF Anti-forgery tokens)